Natural Language Decompositions of Implicit Content Enable Better Text Representations: Generation Validity

+\paragraph{Human annotation of plausiblity.} In answering the first question, a set of 80 crowdworkers annotated the extent to which a decomposition is reasonable given an utterance---from ``1 - Definitely'' to ``5 - Definitely not''---and whether it adds new information to that utterance (full instructions in \cref{app:human_annotation_instructions_examples}, recruitment details in \cref{app:survey_details}).
+We majority-code both answers, breaking ties for the plausibility scores with the rounded mean.

+In the vast majority of cases (85\%-93\%), the generated decompositions are at least ``probably'' reasonable (\cref{fig:validation}).
+As expected, the plausibility of \emph{implicit} inferences tends to be less definite than either a paraphrase baseline or explicit inferences---but this also speaks to their utility, as they convey additional information not in the text.
+Indeed, implicit inferences add new information 40\% of the time, compared to 7\% for explicit inferences (and 15\% for paraphrases).
+As further validation to support the analyses in \cref{sec:covote_prediction}, a professor of political science annotated the implicit decompositions of observable legislative tweets, finding 12 of 15 to be at least ``probably reasonable,'' two ambiguous, and one ``probably not reasonable''.

-Inspired by this observation, we investigated whether useful improvements in sentence representation could be obtained by expanding a sentence's form with multiple text representations restating the same content.
-If every sentence $s_i$ is represented by a set $S_i = \{s_i, \tilde{s}_{i,1}, \tilde{s}_{i,2}, \ldots, \tilde{s}_{i,n}\}$ consisting of the original utterance and $n$~paraphrases, can we obtain improved scores on standard sentence-similarity benchmarks?
-As baseline, we computed the cosine similarity comparisons between embeddings of the original sentences $s_i, s_j$, obtained with the state-of-the-art Sentence-T5 \cite{ni-etal-2022-sentence}.\footnote{For all experiments we use the model \texttt{sentence-t5-xl}; directionally similar results were observed for the lightweight \texttt{all-mpnet-base-v2}} Pairwise comparisons for expanded representations $S_i, S_j$, were scored by concatenating the embedding for $s_i$ with the mean of the embeddings for the $s_{i,*}$, $\big[e(s_i);\sum_k^n e(\tilde{s}_{i,k}) \big]$.
-Three paraphrases per input were generated with both a 7B-parameter Alpaca model \cite{alpaca} and the OpenAI \texttt{gpt-3.5-turbo} \cite[derived from][]{Ouyang2022TrainingLM} using a 0-shot prompt (\cref{tab:prompts})
+\paragraph{Semantic Textual Similarity.} Here, we measure whether our method can improve automated measurements of semantic sextual similarity.
+For each example in each of the STS datasets, we form a set $S_i = \{s_i, \tilde{s}_{i,1}, \tilde{s}_{i,2}, \ldots, \tilde{s}_{i,n}\}$ consisting of the original utterance and $n$~decompositions.
+As baseline, we computed the cosine similarity comparisons between embeddings of the original sentences $s_i, s_j$, obtained using \texttt{all-mpnet-base-v2}.
+Pairwise comparisons for expanded representations $S_i, S_j$, were scored by concatenating the embedding for $s_i$ with the mean of the embeddings for the $s_{i,*}$.\footnote{Approaches designed to measure the similarity of sets of vectors gave similar results\cite[e.g.,][]{zhelezniak-etal-2020-estimating}}

-\Cref{table:sts} summarizes our results on a selection of STS and Paraphrase Classification tasks from the Massive Text Embedding Benchmark \cite[MTEB,][]{muennighoff2022mteb}.\footnote{ Our Twitter SemEval 2015 dataset varies from that in MTEB: we use the original task splits from \cite{xu-etal-2015-semeval}, whereas MTEB combines the train, validation, and test into a single test set.} Our method, with Sentence-T5, surpasses the current state-of-the-art on four datasets irrespective of embedding type, and improves over the Sentence-T5 alone in all but one instance. \footnote{Given the modularity of our approach, we expect that for instances where we there is an absolute improvement over the Sentence-T5 baseline, substituting the state-of-the-art embedding model would further improve results.} However, the absolute differences are relatively small and may not justify the computational cost of generation in a real-world setting.\looseness=-1